sam0x17/interned/README.docify.md

 directly, however it makes sense to do so for the purposes of memoizing an expensive computation via `Memoized<I, T>`.

+An interned string type, `InStr`, is also provided as a convenient wrapper around `Interned<&'static str>`.
+It has a number of extra impls and should be your go-to type if you want to work with interned strings.

 ### Interned Example
 <!-- docify::embed!("tests/tests.rs", test_interned_showcase) -->